 Cats Queensland Inc makes no representation or warranties with respect to the breeding or business practices of any of the persons included on the Breeders List.

-Cats Queensland strongly recommend that transactions with breeders be undertaken with the same caution and due dilligence as one would devote to any important business matter.
+Cats Queensland strongly recommend that transactions with breeders be undertaken with the same caution and due diligence as one would devote to any important business matter.

 From time to time breeders and other parties refer to the Cats Queensland Inc matters in which it is not appropriate for us to become involved.
 Disputes between buyers and sellers of cats are private matters to be determined by the contractual arrangements between the two parties.
 We recommend parties who cannot resolve matters personally, contact the Office of Fair Trading for appropriate advice.
 Cats Queensland Inc can only consider and advise on matters that clearly fall within its Breeders Code of Ethics.